Security Principles and Compliance Specifics Governing tiCrypt

 tiCrypt's approach to the problem of securing a system is fundamentally different.

 Across the globe, reports of hacks and data breaches have become commonplace in media headlines.
-It seems that no business is immune.
+No business is immune.
 In the last two years alone, high-profile companies with security budgets upwards of $150 million have seen their systems compromised and data breached.
-It seems that no amount of armed guards, sophisticated locks, firewalls or intrusion detection systems effectively protect the system.
+No amount of armed guards, sophisticated locks, firewalls, or intrusion detection systems effectively protects the system.

 Traditional security systems primarily focus on three types of mechanisms: backend network security (VLANs, secure networks, etc.), perimeter defense (intrusion detection, firewalls, etc.), and security permission management (access control lists, business rules, etc.).
 The hope is that outside attacks are prevented by keeping the Perimeter secured.